Extensions for enterprise

 Before an enterprise can distribute an extension to its employees, it must first be packaged.
 Instructions on packaging extensions are available in the Packaging guide.

-Once an extension has been packaged, it can be distributed to employees through the Windows Store, Windows Store for Business, or by sideloading.
+Once an extension has been packaged, it can be distributed to employees through the Microsoft Store, Microsoft Store for Business, or by sideloading.

 To sideload extensions, devices (unmanaged or managed) must be unlocked for sideloading.
 See Sideload LOB apps in Windows 10 for more info on how to sideload packaged extensions.